 No matter who you are, or where you are on life's journey, you are welcome here at University Congregational United Church of Christ.
 Young, old, sure of your path, or still searching --- we invite you to join us in imagining love and justice - as Jesus did - in acting to change the world.

 We strive to walk in the path of Jesus, and to offer an authentic welcome to everyone who walks through our door or joins us online.
-If you are new to us, we would love to get to know you and answer your questions about our church, even though we cannot greet you in person.
+If you are new to us, we would love to get to know you and answer your questions about our church, even if we cannot greet you in person.
 A member of our Welcome Committee, or a pastor, would be happy to correspond on email or talk with you on the phone.
 Click here to arrange for a meeting.

 Our in-person worship service starts at 10 am and includes hymns, prayers, scripture reading and a sermon.
-It usually lasts about an hour.
+It usually lasts about an hour and fifteen minute..
 During the 10 am service we also offer live-streaming to a nearby room that offers those with compromised immune systems to be more isolated.
 We also offer a separate space for children, with supervised play and crafts during the 10 am service.
 Sections of the 10 am service are programed into the 5 pm digital service, which is offered as a "vespers."

 Children are an important part of our community, and are welcome for all or part or the service.